 STARDUST partner introductions are a series of interviews profiling each partner in our Project.
-Today, the first spotlight is shed on our Project Coordinator Aarhus University.
+Today it is Biomodics’ turn.

 Tell us briefly about STARDUST team and expertise.